-I argue this behavior by the chair masks the real concern – disagreement with the types of alternative models presented (Marxian and radical ecological models).
-What was particularly annoying to the chair (and others) is that I delivered very effective critiques of the standard (neoclassical trade model), which she negatively portrays as “provocative” and “unbalanced”.
-These were logical and empirical critiques that were well developed (mostly from the textbook) thus hardly my own, which followed very strong presentations of the standard model, as mentioned above, across several previous lectures in this trade course (EC143).
-I explained to students, for example, that there is an alternative approach to modeling trade with a large empirical database to support it, based on a classical Marxian model, rooted in Adam Smith!
+I argue this behavior by the chair masks the real concern – disagreement with the types of alternative models presented (Marxian and radical ecological models students were never exposed to and which offered new ways of thinking about economics).
+More importantly, what was particularly annoying to the chair (and others), I believe, is that I delivered very effective critiques of the standard (neoclassical trade model) that inspired students to question it.
+They Chair claimed I negatively portrayed the standard model in a “provocative” and “unbalanced” manner, with discussing its merits.
+I did logical and empirical critiques that were well developed (mostly from the textbook and questioning key assumptions), which followed very strong presentations of the standard model (the Chair’s biggest “concern” was her claim that I did not present the standard model fully and fairly before criticising it), across several previous lectures in this trade course (EC143) during which I did not criticize it at all.
+Later, after presenting the standard model, I explained to students that there is an alternative approach to modeling trade with a large empirical database to support it, based on a classical Marxian model, rooted in Adam Smith!
 I explained that this model sees actual capitalist competition differently (per an alternative theory of competition), challenging the perfect competition assumption embedded in the standard (Hecksher-Ohlin) trade model.
 I also reviewed many other well-known criticisms of key assumptions made in the H-O modeling framework.

-And of course I presented an “invisible foot” model of global trade (systemic and endogenous negative externalities), linked to profit maximization objectives by firms, given growing inequality and consumer behavior aimed at maximizing individual utility.
+And probably most annoying to the Chair, I presented an “invisible foot” (a challenging look at free markets) model of global trade (systemic and endogenous negative externalities), linked to profit maximization objectives by firms, given growing inequality and consumer behavior aimed at maximizing individual utility.
 I showed logically how the traditional model might fail to deliver on its predictions given these dynamics.
 Again, this is all in a class designed to explore alternatives following full rendering of the standard model.
 Nobody in the department comes close to doing anything like this, and since there are many true believers in the standard model framework, this makes many of them and their colleagues in the department annoyed (tired of hearing about my heresy from students!) because of the trouble it causes their largely uncritical teaching of the model using exclusively standard (orthodox) model textbooks.
-As will be revealed in subsequent posts, there is a deep resentment of my challenge to the conventional way of thinking about economics.
-Evidence will be provided in a subsequent post.
+As will be revealed in subsequent posts, there is evidence of a deep resentment of my challenge to the conventional way of thinking about economics.
+The evidence will be provided in a subsequent post.

 Most alarming, however, is the fact that to date, Chair Solnick and Dean Falls have not answered my criticism of the peer letter comments.
 Instead, Dean Falls cites uncritically everything stated by the Chair.